Drug and alcohol addiction is a chronic disorder of the brain. Addiction is chiefly characterised by relapse and compulsive/impulsive drug use.

 Scientists agree it’s these changes within the brain that give rise to drug addiction.
 It thus follows from this evidence that addiction is due to these brain changes, and not due to the voluntary choices made on behalf of individual drug users.

 There is no denying the fact that certain individuals are more likely to suffer from drug addiction than others.
 One’s vulnerability to drug addiction is unarguably due to many contributory factors.
 Unfortunately, there exists no single factor that’s to blame for the development of drug addiction.
-If there was, then perhaps scientists would be able to cure drug addiction once and for all.

 Instead, there exists a multitude of factors.
 When these factors combine, the risks of developing an addiction to drugs is compounded.
 The causes of drug addiction are both biological and environmental in nature.